 Now, some might be thinking “what’s the big deal here, don’t all politicians lie?”
 Well, not exactly.
 Virtually all politicians bend the truth and commit deliberate errors of omission to win support (certainly dishonest behavior), but they rarely flat out lie.
 When Gingrich says that the Palestinians are an “invented people” just because they were part of the Ottoman Empire, it’s a ridiculous statement because by no consistent standard can the Israeli people be considered any more authentic (there was also no Israel or Israeli people in the Ottoman era).
 Gingrich’s demagoguery is of course dishonest, but dishonesty relating to the murky concept of nationalism is not quite the same as saying something that is a blatant lie on its face.

 A mini earthquake must have occurred last night at the site of Orwell’s grave when, towards the end of the debate, Bachmann told Gingrich:

 “I think it’s outrageous to continue to say over and over through the debates that I don’t have my facts right, when as a matter of fact, I do.
 I am a serious candidate for President of the United States and my facts are accurate.”

 Dear Michele, if you don’t want to be accused of getting your facts wrong, there is an easy solution: stop lying.
 And if you’re not lying on purpose, just try to learn the facts before speaking.
-Seems like a reasonable expectation from someone who thinks they’re qualified to run the world’s only superpower, no?blog comments powered by Disqus
+Seems like a reasonable expectation from someone who thinks they’re qualified to run the world’s only superpower, no?comments powered by Disqus